-The mezzanine equity represents the convertible redeemable noncontrolling interests in TTP as of December 31, 2021.
+The mezzanine equity represents the convertible redeemable noncontrolling interests in TTP as of December 31, 2022.
 According to different share purchase agreements between TTP and its preferred shareholders, the accounting measurement of TTP's different rounds of preferred share issuance varies.
-Depending on the accounting measurement adopted, the value of mezzanine equity we recorded can be determined as (i) a percentage of the issue price, (ii) the fair value of the underlying convertible redeemable noncontrolling interests or a percentage of the issue price, whichever is higher, and (iii) the fair value of the underlying convertible redeemable noncontrolling interests or the compound annual interests accrued on such convertible redeemable noncontrolling interests, whichever is higher .
+Depending on the accounting measurement adopted, the value of mezzanine equity we recorded can be determined as (i) a percentage of the issue price, (ii) the fair value of the underlying convertible redeemable noncontrolling interests or a percentage of the issue price, whichever is higher, and (iii) the fair value of the underlying convertible redeemable noncontrolling interests or the compound annual interests accrued on such convertible redeemable noncontrolling interests, whichever is higher.
 See Note 20 to our consolidated financial statements for information regarding mezzanine equity.

-The valuation of the fair value of these convertible redeemable noncontrolling interests is based on valuation techniques under the income approach.
-Major assumptions used in determining the fair value of these convertible redeemable noncontrolling interests include revenue growth rate and discount rate.
+The valuation of the fair value of these convertible redeemable noncontrolling interests is based on valuation techniques under the income approach and market approach.
+Major assumptions used in determining the fair value of these convertible redeemable noncontrolling interests include revenue growth rate, operating margin and discount rate.
 The projection of revenue growth rate is consistent with our management's current assumptions about our business outlook in a short term and our management's best estimates of our long-term growth and the return on equity in a longer term.

 In addition, we used the option pricing model in determining the fair value.
 The major unobservable input used in the option pricing model included the equity value of underlying business, which was determined by our management using valuation techniques under the income approach and the market approach.
-The significant assumptions used in income approach included revenue growth rate and discount rate, and those used in market approach included revenue growth rate and the selection of earnings multiples.
+The significant assumptions used in the valuation included revenue growth rate, operating margin, discount rate and selection of valuation multiples.